samuelgozlan/amplitude-dev-center/includes/session-replay/known-limitations-android.md

 - (alpha) Not all view components are supported at this time.
 Please let us know (with a session replay link) and we will add support soon.

-- When using the plugin, session events must be enabled on the SDK.
-Learn more in [Tracking default sessions events](#track-default-session-events).

 - Session Replay doesn't stitch together replays from a single user across multiple projects.
 For example:

     - You instrument multiple apps as separate Amplitude projects with Session Replay enabled in each.